blondie7575/WeeGUI/Documentation.md

 PARAM1:	Top edge
 PARAM2: Width
 PARAM3: Height
-Y: 		Character to fill with
+Y: 		Character to fill with (Apple format)
 </td><td><pre>
 &FILL(left,top,width,height,character)
 </pre></td></tr></table>

 ####WGFancyRect
-Draws the outline of decorated GUI-style window.
+Draws the outline of decorated GUI-style window, with scrollbars and title bar.
+Similar to *WGStrokeRect*, the drawing occurs *outside* the rectangle you specify, so do not attempt to draw a fancy rect in row 0, row 23, column 0, or column 79.

 <table width=100%><tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
 X:		WGFancyRect